guildai/guild.ai/pages/kb/dependencies.md

 Feature limitation cost is when a library feature limits your abilities in other areas.
-If an experiment tracking library requires that models adhere to a specific interface to be used in experiment tracking, any model that doesn't ahere to that interface can't be used.
+If an experiment tracking library requires that models adhere to a specific interface to be used in experiment tracking, any model that doesn't adhere to that interface can't be used.

 A breaking change cost is incurred when your upstream experiment